Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 <a id="add_risky_user_to_active_directory_security_group"></a>

-#### RecordedFutureIdentity-add-AAD-security-group-user
+#### RecordedFutureIdentity-add-EntraID-security-group-user

-This playbook adds a compromised user to an AAD security group.
+This playbook adds a compromised user to an EntraID security group.
 Triage and remediation should be handled in follow up playbooks or actions.

 By applying security policies to the security group and adding leaked users to that group - you can react to a leak and mitigate the risks.